Nickzhou10/Text_Classification_With_Huggingface_BERTs/README.md

 ## License

-This project is licensed under the
+This project will be licensed under the [MIT License](LICENSE) once finalized